Who Is Paul Ryan?

-Tensions between Trump and Ryan continued with Trump's refusal to endorse Ryan in his Senate race, telling The Washington Post: “I like Paul, but these are horrible times for our country.
+Tensions between Trump and Ryan continued with Trump's refusal to endorse Ryan, telling The Washington Post: “I like Paul, but these are horrible times for our country.
 We need very strong leadership.
 We need very, very strong leadership.
 And I’m just not quite there yet.
 I’m not quite there yet.”

 Trump’s vice presidential running mate Mike Pence endorsed Ryan on August 4th, and the following day Trump gave his support.
 "We will have disagreements, but we will disagree as friends and never stop working together toward victory," Trump said.
 "And very importantly toward real change.
 So, in our shared mission to make America great again, I support and endorse our Speaker of the House Paul Ryan."

 Another Trump scandal surfaced on October 7, 2016, when The Washington Post released a 2005 recording in which he lewdly described kissing and groping women.
 Ryan asked Trump not to attend a campaign event the next day, and said in a statement: "I am sickened by what I heard today.
 Women are to be championed and revered, not objectified.
 I hope Mr. Trump treats this situation with the seriousness it deserves and works to demonstrate to the country that he has greater respect for women than this clip suggests.”